Is Joel Embiid playing tonight against Miami Heat? | NBA Playoffs 2022

 Joel Embiid is questionable for tonight's game against the Miami Heat

 Embiid was listed as out for much of the lead up to Game 3 but ended up suiting up for Philly.
-The franchise was subsequently fined $50,000 for violating the league's injury reporting rules.
+The franchise was subsequently fined $50,000 for violating the league's injury reporting rules and has been listed as questionable for every game since Game 3.

-As aforementioned, Embiid is without question their best player.
-His ability to space the floor while being one of the most dominant big men in the game provides the 76ers with so much space offensively.
+The 76er desperately need their best player racking up big minutes if they are to extend this series to seven games.
+Joel Embiid is, without question, their best player.